martindoff/bare-metal-stm32h743-HIL/README.md

 * sending / receiving arrays of `float` (exchanging several variables per time step).
 * make sure that the control loop runs at the same frequency as the simulation.
 This involves for example implementing a precise delay function.
+* execute the Simulink model in real time would be more realistic.

 <!-- CONTRIBUTING -->
 ## Contributing